Reading for MVST Part IA Molecules in Medical Science (2015-16)

-Most of these books should be available in your College library, but to give as many students as possible an opportunity to use them on a regular basis, the Department of Biochemistry also keeps copies of them in the Part I book collection of the (in the Biochemistry building on the Downing Site, opposite Pembroke College Founders’ Court) close to the Library office.
-Selected books may be borrowed overnight from this library collection; others may be consulted during the hours that the Biochemistry Department is open (0830 - 1700, Monday –Thursday, 0830-1600 Friday).
+Most of these books should be available in your College library, but to give as many students as possible an opportunity to use them on a regular basis, the Department of Biochemistry also keeps copies of them in the Part I book collection of the Colman library (in the Biochemistry building on the Downing Site, opposite Pembroke College Founders’ Court) close to the Library office.
+Selected books may be borrowed overnight from this library collection; others may be consulted during the hours that the Biochemistry Department is open (0830-1700, Monday – Thursday, 0830-1600 Friday).
 The Assistant Librarian can help to locate the books.
 There is limited seating in the library for Part I students and we have to give priority to Biochemistry students on the Part II and Part III courses.
-The also has reserved copies available for consultation but not for loan.
+The Genetics Department Library also has reserved copies available for consultation but not for loan.

 Books recommended for use in the MIMS course

-The three titles listed will feature in lectures and handouts when links to text books are made.
+The titles listed will feature in lectures and handouts when links to text books are made for biochemistry and cell biology

 This strictly is a Cell Biology text but it covers many aspects of modern biochemistry and molecular cell biology, although without so much on the "structural" side.
 It helps set the information in the MIMS course in a wider biological context, and should be particularly useful for those who have not studied Biology to GCE ‘A’ level, or an equivalent.
 Recommended for purchase, but give priority to Voet et al.